tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/图片管理/上传图片_intl_en.md

 ## Image Pull

-1. Log in to the VOD Console and select **Media Assets** > **[Image Management](https://console.cloud.tencent.com/vod/pics)** to enter the "Uploaded" page by default.
+1. Log in to the VOD console and select **Media Assets** > **[Image Management](https://console.cloud.tencent.com/vod/pics)**.
+The "Uploaded" page is displayed.
 Click **Upload Image** to enter the image upload page.
 2. Select **Pull Image** to pull an image from the image URL to the console.
-3. Click **Add a row** in the upload list section and enter the information of the source image to be uploaded.
+3. Click **Add a Row** in the upload list section and enter the information of the source image to be uploaded.
 Each row represents an image.
 You can add multiple images by repeatedly clicking this button.
 	- Image URL: enter the URL information of the source image.
 	- Image Name: enter the name of the source image.
 	- Image Category: select an image category.